milliondollarscript/milliondollarscript/readme.txt

 * The Change Pixels upload will not return to the Manage Pixels page anymore.
 * Approving a denied/pending order will notify the user.
 * Make mass operations not send emails to prevent spam issues.
+* Fix tooltip display on mobile when zoomed in.
+* Remove some old unused code.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.